David Gyorki is a specialist surgeon in complex surgical oncology – surgery for patients with cancer.

 David is one of only a small number of surgeons in Australia with a surgical practice dedicated to the management of cancer patients.
 This specialised focus allows David to understand the complexity and nuance of each individual patient and to help tailor a multidisciplinary treatment plan.
 By understanding the role of all treatment options in the management of his patients, he is better able to determine the best surgical approach.
 Sometimes optimal treatment may involve no surgery at all.

-David undertook general surgical training at St Vincent’s Hospital in Melbourne as well as at Peter MacCallum Cancer Centre.
-After completing his training in Australia (becoming a fellow of the Royal Australasian College of Surgeons), he pursued further specialist training in Surgical Oncology at Memorial Sloan-Kettering Cancer Centre in New York, USA, one of the world’s foremost and most established cancer centres.
-David remains strongly involved with the College of Surgeons and is a committee member of the Surgical Oncology Section.
+After completing his training in General Surgery at St Vincent’s Hospital and at the Peter MacCallum Cancer Centre, David was awarded fellowship of the Royal Australasian College of Surgeons.
+Following this, he pursued further specialist training in Surgical Oncology at Memorial Sloan-Kettering Cancer Centre in New York, USA, one of the world’s foremost cancer centres.

 David has a strong academic focus and is committed to ensuring the most up to date treatment for his patients.
 He is a member of the Australian Melanoma Guidelines Working Party as well as an American Society of Clinical Oncology Melanoma guidelines expert panel.
 He is also a board member of the Australian Sarcoma Study Group and an active member of the Transatlantic Retroperitoneal Sarcoma Working Group.
 David has published widely in the fields of melanoma, soft tissue sarcoma and breast cancer.